wdsheng999/gre_preparation/math/exercises/hard.md

 my: $5+c15*c14*a33+a35$
 ans:每个位置5种

-121.From a group of 8 people,it is possible to create exactly 56 different k-person committees Which of the following could be the value of k Indicate all such values.
+121. From a group of 8 people,it is possible to create exactly 56 different k-person committees Which of the following could be the value of k Indicate all such values.
 A.1